nimio-es/experiments-rest-api/README.md

 - Optionally, but really optional, one or more cucumber tests to check one or more end-points.

+## Iterations

+The main idea is to maintain only one iteration in master/default branch (no branchs) and, at the end of each one, create a tag and start a new iteration.

+Iteration 0: The first attempt.
+JVM World using Spark Framework.
+Tag: [iteration-0_jvm-using-spark-framework](https://github.com/saulo-alvarado/theam.io-api-rest-stage-2/tree/iteration-0_jvm-using-spark-framework)

-## The "Current" Solution
+## The "Current" Solution: Iteration 1

-If I continued with the idea of testing alternatives, you will see the different results as tags in this same repository.
-I suppose.
-The history of commits will also serve to make archeology.

-At this moment the solution consists of a multi-module Maven project with a Server (API REST), a Common Library and a Command Line Client to interact with the server.
+At this moment the solution consists of a multi-module Maven project with a Server (REST API), a Common Library and a Command Line Client to interact with the server.
 The server part was coded in Java and the rest was coded using Kotlin.

+What I try to learn here:

+* Spring Boot: every Java developer should understand the basis of Spring Framework
+* OAuth 2: Yeah, the standard security protocol for REST APIs
+* Kotlin: Improve the use of this language
+* Cucumber/Clojure: At least a bit taste of JVM flavour using Clojure (Clojure is a great unknown to me)
+* RESTful APIs: Not so unknown, but I seek to achieve purity in the approach

 ## How to try this pile of...